Does Acupuncture Hurt?

 Many people are surprised when they see how thin acupuncture needles really are.
 In the image below, the two needles on the left are commonly used for blood draws and vaccines.
 As you can see how thick they are in comparison.

-The two needles on the right are acupuncture needles, and they’re much thinner!
+The two needles on the right are acupuncture needles and they’re much thinner!
 Some are even as fine as a strand of hair.
 Their slim, flexible design is what makes acupuncture so gentle and often painless.
 Much thinner than you imagined huh?

 There are also different needle sizes in acupuncture.
 We select the width and length based on what’s appropriate for each area of your body and your treatment goals.
 Comfort is always a priority.